playcanvas/developer.playcanvas.com/content/zh/tutorials/beginner/keepyup-part-four.md

 #### Responding to input

-You many remember from [Part 2][2] that the `input.js` script checked to see if an input has hit the ball and if so it calls the `tap()` method.
+You may remember from [Part 2][2] that the `input.js` script checked to see if an input has hit the ball and if so it calls the `tap()` method.
 The `tap()` method defined above applies a direct change to the velocity and the angular speed of the ball.
 We use a couple of our script attributes `this.speedMult` and `this.angMult` to multiple the new velocity and angular speed to match our expectations of the gameplay.

 We also use the tap method to trigger a particle dust cloud at the point of impact and play a sound effect.
 We'll talk about particle and sounds in [Part 4][4].